Myrcia neokiaerskovii

-Myrcia neokiaerskovii is a species of plant in the family Myrtaceae.
+Myrcia neokiaerskovii, the Kiaerskov's lidflower or obovate lidflower, is a species of plant in the family Myrtaceae.
 It is found in Puerto Rico and the British Virgin Islands.
 Its natural habitat is subtropical or tropical dry forests.
 It is threatened by habitat loss.

+The plant is glabrous, and its branches are dichotomously forked.
+Leaves are obovate, measuring up to 2.5 cm long and 1-2 cm wide.